Henry Miller (rancher): Life and work

-Miller purchased most of the Spanish land grants lying between San Francisco and the San Joaquin for about $1.15 per acre, ranged his cattle over the area and eventually forced the land grant heirs to sell out to him at his price.
+Miller purchased most of the Spanish/Mexican land grants lying between San Francisco and the San Joaquin for about $1.15 per acre, ranged his cattle over the area and eventually forced the land grant heirs to sell out to him at his price.
+Grants he purchased all or part of included Rancho Las Animas and Rancho Llano de Tesquisquita (in Santa Clara County); and Rancho Lomerias Muertas (in San Benito County); Rancho Sanjon de Santa Rita (in Merced County), and Rancho San Lorenzo (in Monterey County).
 He also "kept the local officials, particularly the county assessors, in his debt.".
 The Miller and Lux Corporation was headquartered in Los Banos, on the west side of the San Joaquin Valley.
 Miller and Lux also became owners of the lakebed of the Buena Vista Lake.
 Miller played a major role in the development of much of the San Joaquin Valley during the late 19th century and early 20th century.
 His role in maintaining and managing his corporate farming empire illustrates the growing trend of industrial barons during the Gilded Age.
 This detailed correspondence with Superintendent Turner reflects his micromanagement business style and underscores the lack of autonomy of rural farmers in the region.
 Miller persistently corresponded with his subordinates in order to verify that all the cattle met his standards before being sold.
 The correspondences demonstrate his attention to detail, especially in regards to the weather conditions and the amount of food and water the ranches contained.
 In 1910, his upstream water rights to the San Joaquin River, which crossed much of the company's land, were acquired by the Big Creek Hydroelectric Project; the project's planned reservoir storage of snowmelt would greatly reduce flooding and increase river flow during the dry season.